ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     ~~~

     > [!WARNING]
+    > **Proxmox VE shares the public keys of the `root` users present in a PVE cluster among the nodes of that cluster**\
-    > In a Proxmox VE system, the `root`'s `authorized_keys` is a symlink to `/etc/pve/priv/authorized_keys`, which is used by Proxmox VE to allow nodes in a cluster to communicate with each other through ssh.
+    > In a Proxmox VE system, the `root`'s `authorized_keys` is a symlink to `/etc/pve/priv/authorized_keys`, which is used by Proxmox VE to allow nodes in a cluster to communicate with each other through SSH.
 So, in case of a clustered PVE environment, is expected to see the public keys of other nodes' `root` users authorized in this file.

-7. As a final consideration, you could also remove (with `rm`) the `.orig` backup of the original RSA-based SSH key pair since you won't need it anymore.
+7. As a final consideration, you could also remove (with `rm`) the `.orig` backup of the original RSA-based SSH key pair since you do not need it anymore:

 > [!WARNING]
-> **You won't be able to login as `root` with its new SSH key pair yet!**\
+> **You cannot login as `root` with its new SSH key pair yet!**\
-> Since the `publickey` method is still not enabled in the `sshd` service's configuration, the SSH server in your Proxmox VE node will reject your key pair if you attempt to login with it.
+> Since the `publickey` method is still not enabled in the `sshd` service configuration, the SSH server in your Proxmox VE node will reject your key pair if you attempt to login with it.
 >
 > Just use the password and the TOTP code for now at this point.
 In the section [Hardening the `sshd` service](#hardening-the-sshd-service) you will finally enable the `publickey` method, allowing you login remotely with your key pair.

 ### New key pair for non-`root` users

-At this point, you just have another user apart from the `root` one: your administrative or `sudo` user, created as `mgrsys` in the previous [**G008** chapter](G008%20-%20Host%20hardening%2002%20~%20Alternative%20administrator%20user.md).
-This one does not even have a `.ssh` directory, but that will also be taken care of by the `ssh-keygen` command.
+At this point, you just have another user apart from the `root` one: your administrative or `sudo` user, created as `mgrsys` in the previous [chapter **G008**](G008%20-%20Host%20hardening%2002%20~%20Alternative%20administrator%20user.md).
+This one does not even have a `.ssh` directory, but that will also be taken care of by the `ssh-keygen` command:

-1. Open a shell as `mgrsys`, and verify that there is no `.ssh` folder in its `/home/mgrsys` directory:
+1. Open a remote shell as `mgrsys` on your Proxmox VE server, then verify that there is no `.ssh` folder in its `/home/mgrsys` directory:

     ~~~sh
     $ ls -al